Throughout history, many trends in the world of language teaching have come and gone.

 - It may be challenging for some students.
 If a student has an IEP, or requires extra coaching or scaffolding due to special needs of any kind, they can really struggle with the Silent Way.
 These students need frequent interactions with their teacher in order to be successful.

-- Progress may be slower than with other methods.
-Advocates of the Silent Way will tell you that the focus is on learning a few things well rather than “covering” the material.
-But it can be frustrating to spend weeks just getting through the basics of vocabulary and pronunciation.
+- Progress may look different than with other methods.
+Advocates of the Silent Way will tell you that the focus is on learning a few things well rather than “covering” the material, but the Silent Way aims for quality rather than quantity.
+In other words, it may feel like students spend a lot of time learning the basics of vocabulary and pronunciation rather than progressing quickly through these topics, but remember that learning a language means developing many skills simultaneously.
+In fact, some skills such as accurate pronunciation may take years to master.

 Strategies to make the Silent Way work for you and your students